Kiruna Municipality

-Kiruna Municipality (Kiruna kommun; Giron gielda; Kierunan kunta; Kiirunan kunta) is a municipality in Norrbotten County in northernmost Sweden.
+Kiruna Municipality (Kiruna kommun; Girona gielda; Kierunan kunta; Kiirunan kunta) is a municipality in Norrbotten County in northernmost Sweden.
 Its seat is located in Kiruna.
 It is the northernmost municipality in Sweden, and at 20715 km2 is Sweden's geographically largest covering roughly 4.604% of its total area.
 Finnish, Meänkieli and Sami have the official status of being minority languages in the municipality.

 History

 During the 20th century, the mining settlement Kiruna was built in the parish of Jukkasjärvi, at that time a rural municipality in very remote territory.
 A so-called municipalsamhälle (which was a kind of borough established within a rural municipality to take care of some matters of urban character) was instituted in 1908.
 The settlement grew (it even had a tramway system) and it was decided to make it a city.

 On 1 January 1948, the whole parish of Jukkasjärvi was transformed into the City of Kiruna.
 As the vast wilderness around the town itself was included, Kiruna was at that time regarded as the largest city municipality in the world.
 Only a few more cities were instituted in Sweden, the last one in 1951.
 Instead the differences between the three types of municipalities were diminished and finally abolished altogether.
 In 1971, Kiruna, as all others, became a unitary municipality and at the same time merged with Karesuando.